anubh-v/v3ctor/README.md

     As a student, I should be able to specify a 3-by-3 matrix, and then restrict the domain to a subspace of the Euclidean space.
 Then, I should see the new range (instead of the range in user story 6).
         I.e, Restricting the domain to a subspace spanned by vectors v1,v2, draw the subspace first, then to find out and draw the restricted range is equivalent to finding the span{ Av1, Av2}.

+###Acknowledgements
+We used the following tools to build our product